eigentaylor/eigentaylor.github.io/_posts/2026-01-25-consistentcardinal.md

 ## How bad it can get

 As it turns out, the closer the fractional score s is to 1, the worse the SCC violation can get.
 We can make the head-to-head win of A over B arbitrarily large, while B's total score over A is still greater.
 For example, let s=0.9999.
+Similar to the above proof, let us assume we have some nonviable third candidate C that both A and B voters dislike strongly, and that is why A voters give B a nonzero score.

 Consider the following profile (after un-normalizing):

 | Number of Voters | Score for A | Score for B | Preference |
 |------------------|-------------|-------------|------------|